adrian-the-git/async-swarm/README.md

 # AsyncSwarm (experimental, educational)

-An educational framework exploring ergonomic, lightweight multi-agent orchestration.
+An educational framework exploring ergonomic, lightweight multi-agent orchestration, hacked to use the `AsyncOpenAI` client.

 > [!WARNING]
 > Swarm is currently an experimental sample framework intended to explore ergonomic interfaces for multi-agent systems.
 It is not intended to be used in production, and therefore has no official support.
 (This also means we will not be reviewing PRs or issues!)